cristianve/cristianve/README.md

 ### Hi there 👋

-Hi, I'm Cristian, a Full Stack Developer (Main Back-end) 🚀 from Barcelona, currently, I'm a Senior Software Engineer of  [DowJones](https://www.dowjones.com/), and Freelancer 👨🏽‍💻  for Sublimate and multyple projects.
+Hi, I'm Cristian, a Full Stack Developer (Main Back-end) 🚀 from Barcelona, currently, I'm a Senior Software Engineer of  [Dow Jones](https://www.dowjones.com/), and Freelancer 👨🏽‍💻  for Sublimate and multyple projects.
 Beside's app's developing, I enjoy nature, food and hanging with friends!

 **Talking about Personal Stuffs:**